hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # /srv probably already exists, try to create it anyway
 sudo mkdir -v -m a=rwx /srv
 #
 # {1..8} for 8 disks, for underlying file system that mergerfs will depend on.
-More than you use is OK.
+More than we use is OK.
 sudo mkdir -v -m 777 /srv/usb3disk{1..8}
 #
 # double-ensure the protections are as we want them by setting them on the tree